Simple Venezuelan food recipes: Arepas and cachapas (videos)

 A Venezuelan cachapa with pulled pork, sliced tomato, avocado, side of aioli (entitee, Flickr)

-Want to see how eay it is to bake arepas?
-All you need is this:
+Want to see how easy it is to bake arepas?
+All you need:

 2 cups of Harina P.A.N. flour